-MUS-34 - Vocal Jazz Lab 1 unit UC, CSU
+MUS-34 - Vocal Jazz Lab UC, CSU (C-ID MUS 180)

-Corequisite: MUS-33 or 73.
+Corequisite: Concurrent enrollment in MUS-33 or 73.

-Limitation on enrollment: Audition on or before the first class
+Limitation on enrollment: Audition on or before the first class meeting

 A course for select vocal students dedicated to the study, rehearsal and public performance of music in vocal jazz in smaller groups.
 May be taken a total of four times.
 54 hours laboratory.